 Another reason that automated reporting is so important for agencies is the scalability it offers.
 If you’re providing a valuable service to existing clients and working to generate new leads for the agency, it’s only a matter of time before you start to scale.

-Also, scaling an agency can happen very quickly, and if you’re not ready with the right tools in place it can be disastrous.
+Also, some agencies scale very quickly, and if you’re not ready with the right tools in place, the results can be disastrous.
 For example, if all your current employees are spending their time with manual reporting tasks, you may not have the time to hire more people to handle the influx of new business.

 If you’re using reporting software, on the other hand, scaling up your existing report generation workflow is often as easy as upgrading to a higher pricing plan.